dustinpfister/blog_posts/_posts/threejs-buffer-attribute.md

 ### Source code is up on Github

-The source code examples that I write about in this blog post can also be [found in my test threejs repository](/https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-buffer-attribute) on Github.
+The source code examples that I write about in this blog post can also be [found in my test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-buffer-attribute) on Github.
 This is also the location where I place all the source code examples for the many other [blog posts that I have wrote on threejs](/categories/three-js/) as well.

 ### Be Aware of Version Numbers

 When I first wrote this blog post I was using [r152 of threejs](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r152/README.md).
+This means that I am using javaScript module type script tags, and an import map for these demos as I am starting to get up to speed with certain future changes that are happening with the library when it comes to using this revision.
+Still it should not be to hard to make the changes needed to get these demos to work okay with older revisions and code styles.

 ## 1 - Basic Examples of Buffer Attribute Objects.